Compatible wearables: select the right device for your project

 Selection Criteria #4: Synchronization Scenario

-The third criteria to select a device should be based on the synchronization scenario.
+The fourth criteria to select a device should be based on the synchronization scenario.
 The key question to be answered is how often participants are able to synchronize.
 Will participants be able to synchronize the Garmin device with their own smartphone every day or will they wear the Garmin device for a longer period of time (weeks, months) before it gets synchronized.

 The longer time between synchronizations, the more device storage capacity is required.
 Garmin device models range from a few MB to several GB of data storage.

 We ran a few tests on storage capacity needs.
 You can find the results at our blog post Select the Right Device: Garmin Device Storage Test.